Intersex: Fiction, literature and media

-Heinlein's acclaimed 1959 "'—All You Zombies—'" is an early intersex science fiction story, based on time travel.
+Robert A. Heinlein's acclaimed 1959 "'—All You Zombies—'" is an early intersex science fiction story, based on time travel.

 An intersex character is the narrator in Jeffrey Eugenides' Pulitzer Prize-winning novel Middlesex.

 The memoir, Born Both: An Intersex Life (Hachette Books, 2017), by intersex author and activist Hida Viloria, received strong praise from The New York Times Book Review, The Washington Post, Rolling Stone, People, and Psychology Today, was one of School Library Journals 2017 Top Ten Adult Books for Teens, and was a 2018 Lambda Literary Award nominee.

 Television works about intersex people and films about intersex people are scarce.
 The Spanish-language film XXY won the Critics' Week grand prize at the 2007 Cannes Film Festival and the ACID/CCAS Support Award.
 Faking It is notable for providing both the first intersex main character in a television show, and television's first intersex character played by an intersex actor.